 Front-line clinicians who provide treatment for opioid dependence; family physicians in particular.

 This is a self-paced, online course.
-The course is comprised of 5 modules, and learners have six weeks to complete the course.
+The course is comprised of 5 modules, and learners have five weeks to complete the course.

 There are no prerequisites for this course.

-- The College of Family Physicians of Canada MainPro M1 credits.
+- The College of Family Physicians of Canada - 15.0 Mainpro+ credits

-- The Royal College of Physicians and Surgeons Section 1 credits.
+- The Royal College of Physicians and Surgeons - 15.0 Section 1 hours

 University of Toronto